BibekLakra91/Ivy-homes-assessment/README.md

 Feel free to modify and customize the script based on your needs.

+The challenge faced: I misunderstood the problem statement, and because of time constraints, my solution significantly deviated from the specified requirements
 Make sure to replace `script_name.py` with the actual name of your Python script.
 You can add more sections or details to the README file based on your specific requirements.

 ##Author: Bibek Lakra